- Our School

 At Claremont we have a Family Link worker Natasha Fitzgerald

-Tasha provide workshops for parent/carers around sensitive areas such as what it is like growing up with a disability and how parent/carers can support this.
+Tasha provides workshops for parent/carers around sensitive areas; For example, what it is like growing up with a disability and how parent/carers can support this.
 She covers areas such as changing bodies, understanding behaviour and practical skills around personal care.

 She can help with practical things like form filling, linking with other professionals and accessing appropriate services.

 Along with Moira Stephens, our Independence and Preparing for Adulthood Champion, Tasha offers regular information mornings, some with outside speakers or school staff, or just other parents/carers.

-Tasha also provides drop-in sessions where parents/carers are able to call in for a chat or support around a particular thing.
+Tasha also provides drop-in sessions where parents/carers are able to call in for a chat or support around any particular issue or concern.

 Tasha's hours are Mon - Weds

-She has flexible hours so are available after school and sometimes during holidays.
+She has flexible hours so can occasionally be available after school and sometimes during holidays.

 07703755332 during school hours only - or you can email